Air Stagnation Advisory issued for Central Douglas County by NWS - NewsBreak

 weather.gov

-Beach Hazards Statement issued for Coastal Del Norte, Northern Humboldt Coast by NWS
+Frost Advisory issued for Coastal Del Norte, Mendocino Coast, Northern Humboldt Coast by NWS

-Effective: 2022-11-24 09:00:00 PST Expires: 2022-11-25 03:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Don`t be fooled by an ocean that looks calm.
-There can be 30 minutes of small waves before a sneaker wave strikes.
-Avoid rocks and jetties.
-Avoid steep beaches.
-Stay much farther back from the water and never turn your back on the ocean.
-Target Area: Coastal Del Norte; Northern Humboldt Coast; Southwestern Humboldt Long Period Swell Moving in Thursday Thursday morning the forerunners of a larger swell are expected to start to move into the area.
-Initially these waves are expected to be around 6 feet at 18 seconds and quickly build to over 10 feet at 18 seconds by late evening.
-BEACH HAZARDS STATEMENT REMAINS IN EFFECT FROM THURSDAY MORNING THROUGH LATE THURSDAY NIGHT * WHAT...Increased risk of sneaker waves.
-There may be periods of smaller waves for 20 to 30 minutes between larger sets of waves. * WHERE...Humboldt and Del Norte county coasts. * WHEN...From late Thursday morning through late Thursday night.. . * IMPACTS...Large, unexpected waves can sweep across the beach without warning, sweeping people into the sea from rocks, jetties, and beaches. * ADDITIONAL DETAILS...Sneaker waves occur when a larger set of waves occurs after 20 to 30 minutes of smaller waves.
+Effective: 2022-11-27 00:00:00 PST Expires: 2022-11-27 09:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
+Frost Advisories and Freeze Warnings are issued during the local growing season as defined by climatology and local agriculture experts.
+Once the growing season has ended these statements will no longer be issued until the spring.
+Target Area: Coastal Del Norte; Mendocino Coast; Northern Humboldt Coast FROST ADVISORY REMAINS IN EFFECT FROM MIDNIGHT TONIGHT TO 9 AM PST SUNDAY * WHAT...Temperatures as low as 33 will result in frost formation. * WHERE...Coastal Del Norte, Northern Humboldt Coast and Mendocino Coast Counties. * WHEN...From midnight tonight to 9 AM PST Sunday. * IMPACTS...Frost could kill sensitive outdoor vegetation if left uncovered.

 Comments / 0